sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gdcm</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Grassroots DiCoM is a C++ library to parse DICOM medical files
+Short desc    : Grassroots DiCoM is a C++ library to parse DICOM medical files
 URL          : http://gdcm.sourceforge.net/wiki/index.php/Main_Page
-Лицензия     : BSD
+License      : BSD
-Описание     : Grassroots DiCoM (GDCM) is a C++ library for DICOM medical files.
+Descript     : Grassroots DiCoM (GDCM) is a C++ library for DICOM medical files.
              : It supports ACR-NEMA version 1 and 2 (huffman compression is not supported),
              : RAW, JPEG, JPEG 2000, JPEG-LS, RLE and deflated transfer syntax.
              : It comes with a super fast scanner implementation to quickly scan hundreds of